 The fractional (of mean) standard deviation (μ/σ) , a measure of the spread in the intensity data obtained during each survey, is determined to vary between 0.52 (31 March survey) and 0.40 (8 May survey) on the YAG 40.
 A value of 0.50 is chosen as being applicable to represent the spread in intensity data around the average (mean) values reported for the sixteen ships of interest.
 The normal distribution around the average intensity is integrated throughout each interval on deck to obtain the corresponding distribution in dose.
-When the dose distributions from all intervals are combined, the square of the standard deviation of the resultant normal distribution is equal to the sum of the squares of the standard deviations of the fractional standard deviation of the combined standard dose in the section of the combined distributions from more intervals are added, the fractional standard deviation of the combined dose in reality approaches a limit with time, a finite distribution remains around the mean total dose.
+When the dose distributions from all intervals are combined, the square of the standard deviation of the resultant normal distribution is equal to the sum of the squares of the standard deviations of the contributing distributions.
+As contributions from more intervals are added, the fractional standard deviation of the combined distribution decreases.
+Because the calculated dose in reality approaches a limit with time, a finite distribution remains around the mean total dose.
 Distributions for each ship are reported at the 90-percent level, i.e., $\pm 1.65\sigma$ (5th to 95th percentile).
 Although exposure below deck to fallout makes some contribution to the mean total dose, it is not used in generating a topside dose distribution because its minor contribution involves an averaging of topside readings (for geometrical reasons).
 Despite the simplified calculation of mean dose starting on the third day after burst, the uncertainty analysis continues to reflect three intervals (taken equal) per day of on-deck exposure at random positions.